Mute-Publishing/mute-archive/README.md

 Support the **Corpus Mute** work by purchasing a copy of the Mute Print Archive or by donations and sponsorship.

-A limited edition of only one-hundred complete print magazine sets including the famous FT broadsheet edition, through glossy magazine series, to the pocket book volume.
+**Mute Print Archive:** A limited edition of only one-hundred complete print magazine sets including the famous FT broadsheet edition, through glossy magazine series, to the pocket book volume.

   - Buy the **Mute Print Archive**: The original set of all fifty-one issues of the print versions of the magazine, covering twenty years of publishing from 1994 to 2014.